Diego A. von Vacano | Professor and Director, Political Theory Convocation

 - Political Philosophy

 Dr. von Vacano spent the academic year 2009-2010 as a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 He was a Member of the School of Social Science of the Institute for Advanced Study, in Princeton, NJ, during 2008-2009.
+He is the author of The Color of Citizenship (Oxford, 2012) and The Art of Power (Lexington, 2006), as well as of various articles, including a forthcoming piece on "Comparative Political Theory" for the Annual Review of Political Science.
 He received his doctorate in Politics from Princeton University and his master's degree in public policy from Harvard University.
 He studied in the College of Social Studies at Wesleyan University.
 He was born and raised in Bolivia and came to the US as a political refugee in his youth.

 Dr. von Vacano’s teaching and research interests are in political theory, political philosophy and the history of political thought.
 He works mainly in Comparative Political Theory (modern Latin American and European political thought) and also in immigration ethics and race & ethnicity.
 The authors he focuses on are Machiavelli, Las Casas, Nietzsche, Bolivar, and Vasconcelos.